savoptik/JetBrainsRuntime_XCode_project/README.md

 ## Development

-1.add the folder with the sources you need to the "AutoComplition" build target, this will allow xcode to autocomplete the code, by default the folder ```src/java.desktop/macosx/native``` is added;
+Add the folder with the sources you need to the "AutoComplition" build target, this will allow xcode to autocomplete the code, by default the folder ```src/java.desktop/macosx/native``` is added;

 ## Debugging